4.5-inch gun M1: Service

-The weapon was experimentally mounted on a lengthened chassis of the M5 light tank, in mount M1.
-The resulting vehicle received the designation 4.5in Gun Motor Carriage T16.
-A single prototype was built.

 Ammunition

 The M1 utilized separate loading, bagged charge ammunition.
 Only high explosive projectile was available.

 The projectile could be fired with propelling charge M7 (normal) at reduced velocity or with propelling charge M8 (super) to achieve full velocity.
 The dummy propelling charge M6 simulated the M8 charge.
 The velocity and range data in the table below is for the M8 charge.